minio/docs/source/operations/install-deploy-manage/upgrade-minio-operator.rst

 Procedure
 ~~~~~~~~~

-This procedure upgrades the MinIO Operator from any 4.2.3 or later release to |operator-version-stable|.
+This procedure upgrades MinIO Operator release 4.2.3 through 4.5.7 to release 4.5.8.
+You can then upgrade from release 4.5.8 to |operator-version-stable|.

 1. *(Optional)* Update each MinIO Tenant to the latest stable MinIO Version.